ting-hu453/SeaTurtleShowdown/ReadMe.txt

 This program was designed using Visual Studio 2017.
 You may need to update the Solution in order to build it on a newer version.
+To view the Demo of the applicaiton: https://youtu.be/vMcw1BDwOZk

 To play Sea Turtle Showdown, open the "Sea Turtle Showdown Executable" folder.
 Verify the following items are in that folder: